N3h3mi3/n3h3mi3.github.io/_posts/2014-11-01-SomeLinks.md

  Toward An Anthropological Theory of Value: The False Coin of Our Own Dreams, 2001

+### First meeting: Technology and Innovation
-## First meeting: Thursday 3 July at 6 pm
+Date: Thursday 3 July at 6 pm
 Participants: Néhémie, Toby.
 Where: Toby's home in Fatih.